 You will be told that your child will become hopelessly dependent on you, and you’ll be following him to Kindergarten to nurse at rest time.
 Interestingly enough, experience and research have shown that babies who are nursed until they are ready to wean are actually less dependent because their security needs have been met as infants – they tend to separate more easily from their mothers and move into new relationships with more stability.
 It really boils down to following your instincts as a mother – nobody knows this little individual better than you, and you will know when he is ready to wean and move on to a new stage in your relationship.

-There are many benefits of extended breastfeeding.
-The American Academy of Pediatrics recommends nursing for at least the first year of your baby’s life, and WHO (World Health Organization) recomends breastfeeding for at least two years.
+- There are many benefits of extended breastfeeding.
+The AAP (American Academy of Pediatrics) recommends nursing for at least the first year of your baby’s life, and WHO (World Health Organization) recommends breastfeeding for at least two years.

 - Nursing provides closeness, security, and stability during a period of rapid growth and development.